StydeNet/blade-pagination/README.md

 Change the theme (if necessary) in `config/blade-pagination.php`

-Change the templates in the `resources/views/blade-pagination` directory

-(Make sure to edit or add a new template according to the theme specify in `config/blade-pagination.php`)
+Change the templates in the `resources/views/blade-pagination` directory (make sure to edit or add a new template according to the theme specify in `config/blade-pagination.php`)

 Alternatively you can just copy the following code: